django/deps/draft/email-providers.md

 `EMAIL_PROVIDERS`.
 For compatibility, the old behavior remains when deprecated settings are in use.

+#### Locmem (testing outbox) `sent_using`

+When placing copies of sent messages in the `mail.outbox` testing outbox, the locmem backend adds a `sent_using` property set to its own alias.
+This helps tests verify which email provider was used to send a particular message.

 ### Related updates to other Django code